nadavoved/dog_data_wrangling/README.md

 # USER GUIDE
 ___
 ## Overview
-This is a data wrangling and analysis project of WeRateDogs tweeter archive.
+This is a data wrangling and analysis project of WeRateDogs tweeter archive, using pandas, tweepy and Tweeter's API.
 ___
-## Getting Started
+## Manual
 **Verify Python Version - 3.11**
 1. *Required Setup(Command Line)*
    1. `cd <project root>`